 Well this has been an interesting little project.
-I would say, if you didn’t have to cobble together all manner of snippets from all over the interwebs, and then make loads of stupid mistakes (*cough*) then you could probably have this up and running in mere minutes.
+I would say, if you didn’t have to cobble together all manner of snippets from all over the interwebs, and then make loads of stupid mistakes (*cough*) then you could probably have the Atari SDrive-Max up and running in mere minutes.
 An hour tops.

 So let’s try and make this as easy as possible.
 I’ll tell you what you need, where to find it and what to do with it!